seahyinghang8/cs221_phoneme/README.md

 Since different OS will need different versions of pytorch, please install pytorch and torchvision as according to the instructions on pytorch's main page.

 ### Dataset
-In this project, we are using Timit dataset.
+In this project, we are using the TIMIT dataset.
 The dataset should be placed in the project root directory under the folder name 'timit'.
-In our submission, we provided a small subset of the dataset that is available to the public from NLTK.
+In our submission, we provided a small subset of the dataset that is available to the public from NLTK; it can be swapped out with the full dataset for reproducing our results.

 ### Data Preprocessing
-We will first preprocess the data to extract the features.
-The voice clip will be chopped into individual phonemes based on the \*.phn file.
-We will then apply mfcc / logfbank and deltas to each voice clip.
+We first preprocess the data to extract the features.
+The voice clip is chopped into individual phonemes based on the \*.phn file.
+We then apply mfcc / logfbank and deltas to each voice clip.

 For the preprocessing code to work, you must first install 'sox' by running the following: